Kunal Kohli: Initial work (1990s)

-Kohli started out as a film critic in the late 1990s and hosted the show Chalo Cinema on Zee TV.
+Kohli started out as a film critic in the late 1990s and hosted the show Chalo Cinema on EL TV.
 He also directed some music videos: Bally Sagoo's "Mera Laung Gawacha", Kamaal Khan's "Jaana", Bali Brahmbhatt's "Tere Bin Jeena Nahin", Shiamak Davar's "Jaane Kisne", Hema Sardesai's "Bole Humse Kuch Na Gori" and Rajshri Music's "Yeh Hai Prem", a song for Alisha Chinoy with Milind Soman.
 He directed about 24 music videos before moving to TV and films.
-He made his directorial debut with the television series Trikon.
+He made his TV directorial debut with the television series Trikon.